Can You Buy a House with an LLC and Rent It to Yourself?

 Tax Implications

-Another reason to talk with a tax professional before taking this step is to understand the capital gains tax.
+Another reason to talk with a tax professional before taking this step is to understand the capital gains taxes.
 When it comes time to sell your home, the IRS might not consider the property a primary residence because it was used to collect rental income.
-You might end up paying taxes on the profits of the home sale and could miss out on exemptions created for individual homeowners.
+You might end up paying taxes on the profits of the home sale and could miss out on exemptions created for individual homeowners, similar to the way capital gains taxes apply when selling a second home.
+It’s also important to distinguish between personal property and property held by the LLC for tax purposes, as this affects how the IRS classifies and taxes the property.

 LLC Home Purchase and Renting to Yourself

 You can get organized in a way that makes it easy to report taxable income while enjoying the liability protection that comes with securing your house as part of your business.
+Owning LLC owned properties can also enhance your credibility with tenants and business partners.
+Additionally, transferring membership interests in the LLC can simplify property transfer and estate planning.
 Here are two key steps to follow.

 Hire a Real Estate Agent

 Like any good business owner, you want to make strategic decisions for your company.
-Hire a real estate agent who can help you look at various houses that you can use for your self-rental property.
+Hire a real estate agent who can help you look at various houses that you can use for your self-rental property and explain how real estate commissions work in your state.

 A qualified Realtor can help you get a good deal on a house while helping you navigate the inspection, mortgage application, and closing process.
-They should be able to streamline many of these processes for you if you trust their experience and abilities.
+They should be able to streamline many of these processes for you if you trust their experience and abilities, and you should also understand your options if you later decide you need to change Realtors after signing a contract.

 Working with FastExpert gives you more flexibility and control over the Realtor who helps you secure your rental property.
 Browse top agents near you!